 Briefly describe your organization’s capability to operate the FGP or SCP project that you propose with respect to:

-The capability for and plans to provide sound programmatic and fiscal oversight, day-to-day operational support and data collection, to include clearly defined internal policies.
+The plans and infrastructure to provide sound programmatic and fiscal oversight (both financial and in-kind), day-to-day operational support to ensure compliance with FGP or SCP program requirements (statute, regulations, and applicable OMB circulars) and to ensure accountability and efficient and effective use of available resources.

-Descriptions of clearly defined staff positions, including (as applicable) identification of current staff assigned to the project.
+Clearly defined paid staff positions, including (as applicable) identification of current staff assigned to the project and how these positions will ensure the accomplishment of program objectives.

-Demonstration of organizational infrastructure, including: (1) Tangible assets such as facilities and equipment, (2) Governance structure and operations, such as internal policies, purchasing procedures, and personnel management, and (3) Role of a community participation group, such as an FGP or SCP advisory council, to ensure input from the community; and (4) The existence of robust management systems and past experience managing federal grant funds.

-How your organization will sustain the proposed required non-federal share.
+Your organization’s capacity to:

+(1) Develop and implement internal policies and operating procedures to provide governance and manage risk, such as accounting, personnel management, and purchasing

+(2) Manage capital assets such as facilities, equipment, and supplies.

+Demonstrating organizational infrastructure in the areas of robust financial management systems and past experience managing federal grants.

 PART II – SECTION F. OTHER NOFA REQUIREMENTS – REFERENCE ONLY